 Relative to the 2035 target date, this target date was selected to be consistent with the GHG reduction target date of SB 375.
 Overall, GHG reductions by the SB 375 target date of 2035 would be approximately 40 percent.
-This 40 percent reduction was applied to the 2020 targets, resulting in an efficiency threshold for plans of 4.1 MT $CO_2e/yr$ and an efficiency threshold at the project level of $3.0 \, \text{MT } CO_2e/yr$ .
+This 40 percent reduction was applied to the 2020 targets, resulting in an efficiency threshold for plans of 4.1 MT CO_2e/yr and an efficiency threshold at the project level of $3.0 \, \text{MT } CO_2e/yr$.

-For the purpose of this analysis, the proposed project will first be compared to the SCAQMD screening-level Tier 3 Numerical Screening Threshold of 3,000 MT $CO_2e/yr$ for all land use type projects.
-If it is determined that the proposed project is estimated to exceed this numerical threshold, it will then be compared to the SCAQMD-recommended 2035 efficiency-based plan-level threshold of 4.1 MT $CO_2e/yr$ per service population.
+For the purpose of this analysis, the proposed project will be compared to the SCAQMD screening-level Tier 3 Numerical Screening Threshold of 3,000 MT CO2e/yr for all land use type projects.
+Because it is not yet known whether full buildout at The Market Place, including the 900 additional housing units allowed under the proposed Housing Overlay Zone and the remaining commercial buildout capacity, would occur, this analysis does not compare the project's emissions to the service population threshold.
 In addition, the proposed project is also evaluated for compliance with the 2022 Scoping Plan and the 2024-2050 RTP/SCS.